-Physical distancing and good hygiene measures (also laid out in the principles, pages 5-9) must be followed throughout your time in Japan, (in addition to the first 14 days) for your own health and safety and that of all Games participants and the people of Japan.
-These will be monitored by Tokyo 2020 to ensure compliance.

-To enable physical distancing, overall the number of accredited persons allowed in particular areas has been reduced, venue operational plans adapted and access to venues restricted to what is strictly required for operational reasons.
+Physical distancing and good hygiene measures (also laid out in the principles, pages 5-9) must be followed throughout your time in Japan (in addition to the first 14 days), for your own health and safety, and that of all Games participants and the people of Japan.
+These will be monitored by Tokyo 2020 to ensure compliances.
+To enable physical distancing, overall accreditation numbers have been reduced and access to venues restricted to what is strictly required for operational reasons.